Free standard shipping on all orders

 Showing empathy by comforting others

-If you’ve noticed that your little one comforts others who seem distressed, they’re developing strong social skills and empathy.
+If you’ve noticed that your child comforts others who seem distressed, they’re developing strong social skills and empathy.
 Ways you can encourage this further include talking about feelings, using pretend play and reading stories about feelings.
 They’ll become more familiar with different emotional states and how to respond to them.

 Expressing frustration when not understood